apache/spark/docs/configuration.md

   <td><code>spark.driver.maxResultSize</code></td>
   <td>1g</td>
   <td>
-    Limit of total size of serialized bytes of all partitions during collect, it should be at least 1M or 0 (means unlimited).
+    Limit of total size of serialized bytes of all partitions for each Spark action (e.g. collect), it should be at least 1M or 0 (means unlimited).
 The stage will be aborted if the total size go above this limit.
-    Having high limit may cause OOM in driver (depends on spark.driver.memory and memory overhead of objects in JVM).
-Set a proper limit for collect() can protect driver from OOM.
+    Having high limit may cause out-of-memory errors in driver (depends on spark.driver.memory and memory overhead of objects in JVM).
+Set a proper limit can protect driver from out-of-memory errors.
   </td>
 </tr>
 <tr>